beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   #### Description

-  Setting the policy specifies a list of web apps that install silently, without user interaction, and which users can't uninstall or turn off.
+  Setting the policy specifies a list of web apps that install silently, without user interaction.
+Users can't turn off the policy or uninstall these web apps.

 Each list item of the policy is an object with a mandatory member: url (the URL of the web app to install)